hybear/beautypartner/frontend/README.md

 #### Deploy
-The Backend is now in an instance on AWS ([Link for Playground](https://cgsy71zgc1.execute-api.eu-west-1.amazonaws.com/staging/)) and for Frontend I'm uploading a Serverless instance to use the best SSR and Lambda resources.
+The Backend is now in a scalable instance on AWS ([Link for Playground](https://cgsy71zgc1.execute-api.eu-west-1.amazonaws.com/staging/)) and for Frontend I'm uploading a Serverless instance to use the best SSR and Lambda resources.